A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec:model} describes the ride-matching problem formulated as a Markov decision process with a stochastic optimization model.
-Section~\ref{sec:policies} proposes a bivariate index policy, extension of the Whittle index policy, to solve the optimization problem.
+Section~\ref{sec:model} describes the ride-matching problem formulated as an MDP with a stochastic optimization model.
+Section~\ref{sec:policies} proposes a bivariate index policy, an extension of the Whittle index policy, to solve the optimization problem.
 Numerical tests are conducted on a generic network with uniform service demand and a real-world network with heterogeneous demand to evaluate the performance of the proposed index policy in Section~\ref{sec:example}.
 Section~\ref{sec:conclusion} concludes the paper with a brief discussion.